-Unlike some cities, Mount Rainier isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mount Rainier are a mix of both white- and blue-collar jobs.
-Overall, Mount Rainier is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mount Rainier who work in office and administrative support (12.14%), food service (10.06%), and management occupations (7.47%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Rainier is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mount Rainier is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Mount Rainier who work in office and administrative support (10.28%), sales jobs (10.13%), and management occupations (9.28%).

-The overall education level of Mount Rainier is somewhat higher than in the average US city of 21.84%: 27.03% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Mount Rainier citizens is substantially higher than the typical US community, as 30.00% of adults in Mount Rainier have at least a bachelor's degree.

-The per capita income in Mount Rainier in 2010 was $24,510, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $98,040 for a family of four.
+The per capita income in Mount Rainier in 2018 was $31,745, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,980 for a family of four.
 However, Mount Rainier contains both very wealthy and poor people as well.

 The most common language spoken in Mount Rainier is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.